 Think of a key copy as a photo copy, it makes an exact duplicate of the key we are given to cut.
 If the key you’re trying to copy no longer works, is extremely worn or is having trouble working, the duplicate is likely to function just as poorly or not at all because of manufacturing differences.
 If you’re having trouble with a key, ask for a CODE key rather than a duplicate.
 Often times a factory spec. key is all you would need to alleviate the problem.

 Yes, we have replacement batteries, remote skins (for when the key ring breaks) and we either stock or can order factory remotes.

 No, there is no damage when we use lock picks, or car opening tools.
 Some higher security locks require drilling, which just needs a simple repair.

 All locksmiths are required to obtain proper authorization to open a home, or generate keys to a vehicle.
 If the object in question is not yours and the owner is out of town etc., we are still required to verify this.
-Typically this will involve getting a faxed copy of the owners drivers license and written authorization to verify ownership.
+Typically this will involve getting a faxed or emailed copy of the owners drivers license and written authorization to verify ownership.
 Just be aware that we are very careful not to compromise the security of anybody so if we don’t feel comfortable with the situation, we won’t do the job.
 This issue has caused us more grief than almost any other in our business.
 We can’t help it if you are stranded without keys and you have absolutely no way of proving you have permission to use the car.
 No absolute proof- then don’t expect us to help.
-I’m sure the owner of a car or house that didn’t want that person to gain access will thank all of us locksmiths that actually follow the rules.
+I’m sure the owner of a car or house that didn’t want that person to gain access will thank all of us locksmiths that actually do follow the rules.